 Freese, Cervelli power Pirates by Braves 5-4 in home opener

 Atlanta Braves starting pitcher Mike Foltynewicz delivers in the first inning of a baseball game against the Pittsburgh Pirates in Pittsburgh, Friday, April 7, 2017.
-Pittsburgh Pirates right fielder Andrew McCutchen gets ready to take the field for the home opener against the Atlanta Braves in Pittsburgh, Friday, April 7, 2017.
+Pittsburgh Pirates starting pitcher Ivan Nova delivers in the first inning of a baseball game against the Atlanta Braves in Pittsburgh, Friday, April 7, 2017.

 Add your comments below